lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

      This is mainly to save resources and build time on the github commits. -->

 {::include src/sizeTable.md}
-{: #tab-size-values title="Approximate size values of composite ML-DSA"}
+{: #tab-size-values title="Maximume size values of composite ML-DSA"}